sumanbgl/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Create a Dashboard to measure our SLIs
-*TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
-Create a dashboard that show these values over a 24 hour period and take a screenshot.
+*TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure 40x and 50x errors.
+Create a dashboard that show these values over a 24-hour period and take a screenshot.
 Refer below image files in the folder answer-img 14_backend_frontend_uptime_40x_errors.jpg, 15_backend_frontend_50x_errors.jpg
 ![Image](https://github.com/sumanbgl/CNAND_nd064_C4_Observability_Starter_Files/blob/master/Project_Starter_Files-Building_a_Metrics_Dashboard/answer-img/14_backend_frontend_uptime_40x_errors.JPG)